Return to Index

 Chlamydia is a sexually transmitted disease (STD) that can result in many types of infections in both women and men.
 It is the most commonly reported infectious disease in the United States even though many cases go unreported because people don't know they have it.
 Chlamydia can cause serious reproductive complications if left untreated.
 The good news is that chlamydia is detectable, curable, and easy to treat.

-Chlamydia is caused by a specific bacterium.
+Chlamydia is caused by a specific bacterium called chlamydia trachomatis.
 It is transmitted via body fluids through oral, vaginal, or anal sex with an infected partner.
 The bacterium infects the cervix (entrance to the uterus), urethra (the tube that carries urine from the body), rectum, or throat depending on the route of transmission.
 You can transmit and acquire chlamydia without ejaculation.

 Transmission can also occur from an infected mother to a newborn during childbirth.
 The baby is exposed to the bacteria in the birth canal, which may cause conjunctivitis (an eye infection) or pneumonia (a lung infection).

 You can be exposed to more than one STD at a time.
 Other STDs include gonorrhea , human papillomavirus (HPV), or HIV .
-The doctor may test for other STDs if chlamydia is suspected or diagnosed.What are the risk factors for chlamydia?What are the symptoms of chlamydia?How is chlamydia diagnosed?What are the treatments for chlamydia?Are there screening tests for chlamydia?How can I reduce my risk of chlamydia?What questions should I ask my doctor?Where can I get more information about chlamydia?
+You may be tested for other STDs if chlamydia is suspected or diagnosed.What are the risk factors for chlamydia?What are the symptoms of chlamydia?How is chlamydia diagnosed?What are the treatments for chlamydia?Are there screening tests for chlamydia?How can I reduce my risk of chlamydia?What questions should I ask my doctor?Where can I get more information about chlamydia?

 de Vrieze NH, de Vries HJ.
 Lymphogranuloma venereum among men who have sex with men.
 An epidemiological and clinical review.
 Expert Rev Anti Infect Ther.
 2014;12(6):697-704.